Countly/countly-docs-site/docs/api/plugins/o-email_test.md

 - Recipient address is always the authenticated admin user's email.
 - The endpoint validates send attempt, not mailbox delivery/open status.
+- Requires an operational mail transport on the target Countly server.

 ## Related Endpoints